AnthillTech/js-mewa-client/README.md

 # JavaScript client API

-This is JavaScript library which simplifies connection to the event server.
+This is JavaScript library which simplifies connection to the [Channel Server](https://github.com/AnthillTech/channel-server).

-## Usage
+## Sample usage pattern

 * connectToChannel
 * sendMessageToChannel